publiccodenet/SpaceCraft/Notes/README-UNITY-CODE.md

 - **Limited error reporting** when deserialization fails
 - **No dynamic JSON navigation** capabilities

-For these reasons, we use Newtonsoft.Json (JSON.net) throughout CraftSpace:
+For these reasons, we use Newtonsoft.Json (JSON.net) throughout SpaceCraft:

 ```csharp
 // DO NOT USE: